DijendraKyada/NYC-Taxi-Analysis/README.md

 ### 4. MySQL data used to store each of the fields

-Following is the table showcasing what datatypes and their range could be use to store each fields
+Following is the table showcasing what datatypes and range could be use to store each fields in MySQL.

 __Field Names__ | __MySQL DataType__
 -------------|------------